santtuniskanen/santtuniskanen/README.md

 <br clear="left">
 My interests reside in the world of DevOps and Backend Development.
 I like <strong>Linux</strong> and I like to live in the terminal.
 I'm currently working on Backend focused Full Stack development and I'm spending extra time learning <strong>Jenkins</strong> and <strong>Kubernetes</strong>.
-<br><br>
-If you happen to be a recruiter looking for new hires, feel free to message me on LinkedIn.

 ---